Net revenue retention and 3 things every venture capitalist looks for

 GRR = (total revenue – churn) / total revenue

-In other words, NRR may be above 100%, but if GRR is low, potential investors will be very cautious and will likely ask for further analytics or decline an investment opportunity altogether.
+In other words, NRR may be above 100%, but if GRR is low, potential investors will be very cautious and will likely request further analysis or decline the investment opportunity altogether.

-The 3 things venture capitalists look for in NRR and GRR
+The three things venture capitalists look for in NRR and GRR

 An NRR at or above 100% suggests a business is excelling at upselling and servicing remaining customers (despite any customer losses).

 Lastly, potential investors in a SaaS business want to see a low churn rate.
-NRR and GRR help that analysis.
-A low churn rate means the business is excelling at retaining customers in an absolute sense but doesn’t account for revenue expansion.
+The NRR and GRR help with that analysis.
+A low churn rate means the company is excelling at retaining customers in an absolute sense, but doesn’t account for revenue expansion.

-In short, a business with a high NRR and a high GRR will likely attract venture capitalists’ interest.
-And a business with a high NRR and low GRR might raise questions concerning growth sustainability.
+In short, a business with a high NRR and a high GRR is likely to attract the interest of venture capitalists.
+A company with a high NRR and low GRR might raise questions about growth sustainability.

 A business with a low NRR has work to do if it seeks investment.